chadmv/cmt/README.md

 # cmt
-Various maya tools that I write for my personal projects.
+cmt is a collection of various Maya tools I have written for my personal projects.

+* Unit test runner for Maya tools.